 I have from time to time seen a spider or 2 in the dirty box, I will clean it, replace it.
 Then recently I spotted an unidentifyable bug.
 Is this normal???

 We had this same problem last year.
 My husband tells me that these insects also like urinals.
 I accidently found a solution to this problem when I decided to put a bowl of vinegar near the catbox for odor control.
-The gnats must have liked the way the vinegar smelled because they all drowned themselves in it within a week or two.

 I have mixed in with the litter, food grade Diatomaceous Earth - you can get it at any home and garden shop - it is safe for pets and humans, but dehydrates insects including ants, spiders, gnats, fleas...and have placed a jar vinegar/water/dishsoap near the litter box - this seems to have remedied my problem with litterbox gnats

 Had this problem and it got so bad today that I had to go to Home Depot and get fly paper coils.
 The pop open and then are hung on the walls or wherever and capture the flying adults.
 I also got some spray and fumigated the cats litter box area (which we keep under the stairwell downstairs, with it's own door fortunately).
 I cleaned the box with bleach and scrubbed it clean.

 So far, seems like they are gone for now.
 Will see if it lasts.
 Thanks for the info everyone.
 Very helpful.

 gnats are really bad last year and this year. the best thing for it them is fly paper strips all over your house. and especially above the litter box. they are cheap and they work....

 Help!
 They are living in my refrigerator.
 What is causing this and what can I do about it?

 I have found red pill bugs in my cats litter box.
 Do I need to take my cat to the vet?

 If these are pill bugs, the color means they are dying so probably aren't any risk to your cat.
 Here's a link that shows some pictures and give some information: